FNAL-CTA/CTAEvaluation/documentation/ten-percent.md

 ## Indentifying Resources

+### Library

+The IBM TS4500G1 library is easily partitioned; we are currently using a small partition now for CTA testing.
+A partition of this library with tape drives and decommisioned tapes will form the basis of the 10% testbed.

 ### Tapes

 There are several hundred Enstore M8 tapes with only deleted CMS data on them.
 A portion of these tapes will be migrated to test the migration procedure and reading Enstore tapes.
-The remainder will be made available to be re-written as CTA tapes for performance tests.
+The remainder will be made available to be re-written as CTA tapes for native performance tests.

 ### Tape drives

-Between its two robots, the CMS libraries have 70(?) tape drives available.
+Between its two robots, the CMS libraries have 76 tape drives available.
-For a 10% test, eight tape drives (LTO-8) should be placed into a logical library in the IBM system, which is easy to partitions.
+For a 10% test, eight tape drives (LTO-8) will be placed into a logical library in the IBM system.
 If CMS wishes to use the 10% test to partake in the 2024 WLCG data challenge, moving additional drives into the test system may be required.
 See the section on tests for more information.
+Each tape drive has a theortical read/write speed of 400 MB/s; the eight drives will have a theoretical max of 3.2 GB/s.

-### Buffer servers and space
+### EOS buffer servers and space

 The initial tape buffer will be based on EOS, following the CERN setup.
 We anticipate a followup testbed with dCache as the buffer space used to inform our decision on the filesystem to use.